Legion of Blue: Organization

-The Legion of Blue stands courtside opposite the team benches, behind the basket near the Penn State bench, and behind the pep band in back of the other basket.
+The Legion of Blue stands courtside behind the team benches, behind the basket near the Penn State bench, and behind the pep band in back of the other basket.
 During big games, there is student overflow seating available in the upper deck on the pep band side.
 The Legion of Blue supports the Nittany Lions and makes life as difficult as possible for the opposing team by standing and making noise through the entire game, making signs, and leading chants.

 All Penn State students who purchase season or single game tickets are automatically members of the Legion of Blue and are eligible to sit in designated Legion of Blue seating areas and take advantage of promotions such as free food before games and t-shirt giveaways.
 During the final TV timeout of each game, Legion of Blue officer Ethan Cook, better known by his persona as "PSU TV Guy," hands out a free flat screen TV to the student showing the most spirit.

 In the fall, season tickets are sold for $35, and individual tickets can be purchased for $5 at the Bryce Jordan Center on gamedays.
 For many high profile and weekend games, individual student tickets can be purchased in advance in the HUB-Robeson Center.
 Some students have noted that Penn State basketball season tickets pay for themselves after considering money saved from eating the Legion of Blue's free food before games.

 The Legion of Blue traditionally experiences increased membership during successful seasons and the years following.
-The Bryce Jordan Center sold out for the first time since 2011 during a February match vs. Minnesota, due in large part to a strong showing by the Legion of Blue.
+The Bryce Jordan Center sold out for the first time since 2011 during a February, 2020 match vs. Minnesota, due in large part to a strong showing by the Legion of Blue.
 Penn State went on to win the game 83-77.
 Other games with high student attendance include Penn State's 2011 Senior Night vs. Ohio State and Penn State's 2020 THON Hoops game vs. Ohio State.

 Some seasons, the Legion of Blue plans away game bus trips to both conference and non-conference gymnasiums.
 Past excursions include visits to Seton Hall, Michigan, St. Joseph's, Penn, and Virginia Tech.
 The Legion of Blue has brought busloads of students to Madison Square Garden several times: twice for Penn State's National Invitation Tournament (NIT) championship runs in 2009 and 2018, and also for the inaugural B1G Super Saturday in 2016.